gotchoices/MyCHIPs/lib/agent3/doc/README.md

 - Perform credit lifts when criteria is met

 ## Running the Simulation
-To run the simulation you need to run `npm install` and then follow the [setup instructions](/doc/use-docker.md)
+To run the simulation you need to run `npm install` and then follow the [setup instructions](/doc/sim-docker.md).
+Specific instructions for Agent 3 are at the bottom.

 ## Development
 <ins>* Do not edit any Agent 3 JavaScript files directly *</ins>